Stockholm Monsters \ Biography

 The music of the Stockholm Monsters is as uncompromising as their naive cynicism, but they are aware of their inexperience and willing to persevere.

-Following on from their first European tour with New Order, the band recorded a three-track 12" single for Factory Benelux, released in March 1983 as FBN 19.
-Miss Moonlight, an evocative, Velvets-y, organ-lead lament, may not have been an obvious single choice, but showed that the band were capable of stretching out.
-The track was reworked for possible inclusion on the Monsters' debut album a year later, but failed to make the final cut.
-A clip for The Longing, another track from the Benelux EP, would also appear on the Factory Shorts video collection.
+Following on from a European tour with New Order, the band recorded a three-track 12" single for Factory Benelux, released in March 1983 as FBN 19.
+Miss Moonlight, a Velvet-esque, organ-lead lament, might not have been an obvious single choice, but showed that the band were capable of stretching out.
+A clip for The Longing, a punchier track from the Benelux EP, also appeared on the Factory Shorts video collection.

-Their debut album was due to be recorded soon after, but was postponed after Factory decided that the band were not yet ready.
+The Monsters' debut album should have been recorded soon after, but was postponed after Factory decided that the band were not quite ready.
 Lita Hira departed, and the remaining four members were joined by a new guitarist, John Rhodes.
-Karl France switched to bass, though in due course both Rhodes and France would play occasional keyboards onstage, and Tony France took up the guitar.
-In September 1983 the band played a show in sunny Bournemouth, which was written up for a local magazine called Coaster.
+Karl France switched to bass, though both Rhodes and France played occasional keyboards onstage, and Tony France took up the guitar.
+In September 1983 the band played a show in sunny Bournemouth, which was written up for local magazine Coaster.
 Defamation law demands some judicious editing of this splendid little article, which nevertheless it provides a candid snapshot of a supremely stroppy band:

 Continuing the steady flow of Factory acts to the Midnight Express Club were the Stockholm Monsters, five scruffily-dressed individuals who looked more like a band of roadies than an actual band themselves.